U.S. crude falls below $30 as Fed move fails to calm markets

 To combat the economic fallout of the pandemic, the Fed on Sunday cut its key rate to near zero, triggering an unscheduled easing by the Reserve Bank of New Zealand to a record low as markets in Asia opened for trading this week.

 The Bank of Japan later stepped in by easing monetary policy further in an emergency meeting.
+However, the measures failed to calm the investors, and stock markets weakened again.

 “It’s becoming evident that the major central banks across the globe are using all their available tools to prevent a crisis, but it seems the fear of the pandemic is taking control of investors,” said Hussein Sayed, chief market strategist at FXTM.

-Meanwhile, China’s industrial output fell by a much larger than expected 13.5% in January-February from the same period a year earlier in the weakest reading since January 1990 when Reuters records began.
+Meanwhile, China’s industrial output fell by a much larger than expected 13.5% in January-February from the same period a year earlier, the weakest reading since January 1990 when Reuters records began.

 Brent’s premium to WTI is close to its narrowest since 2016, making U.S. crude oil uncompetitive in international markets.